 JANICE K. JACKSON

-CEO of Chicago Public Schools
+Former CEO, Chicago Public Schools

 Dr. Janice Jackson is the former CEO of Chicago Public Schools (CPS), the nation’s third-largest district, with more than 340,000 students, 45,000 employees, and an annual budget of $7 billion.
 A strategic and transformational leader, Jackson has more than 16 years of executive experience and a record of improving academic outcomes in urban school systems, designing new school models, and successfully managing organizational change.
 She has extensive expertise in change management; communications; crisis management; labor management and negotiations; risk management and mitigation; and K-12 talent acquisition, development, and retention.